Australian Open 2024: When is it, how to watch in UK and will Emma Raducanu play?

 What is the Australian Open prize money?

-This year’s Australian Open total prize money is a record 13 per cent increase on 2023. £46.3m will be shared by the field with the eventual winners taking home £1.68m.
+This year’s Australian Open total prize money is a record 13 per cent increase on 2023. £46.3m will be shared by the field with the winners each taking home £1.68m.

-“We’ve upped prize money for every round at the Australian Open with the major increases in qualifying and the early rounds of singles and doubles,” Tiley said.

 Which British players will be involved?